Prethish-Kumar/E-Invoicing-Readiness-Gap-Analyzer/readme.md

 | GET    | /report/{id} | Get a single report                         |
 | GET    | /reports     | Get all reports                             |
 | GET    | /health      | Check server and database health            |

-☁️ The live server is hosted on a small 512MB Digital Ocean droplet.
-The app can scale easily in the cloud without limitations.

 ---